frhwang/cf-demo/README.md

 # cf-demo

-**DEPRECATED - This Cloud Foundry setup no longer supported.
+**DEPRECATED - This Cloud Foundry setup is no longer supported.
 DO NOT TRY!**

 > Very simple **Cloud Foundry** demo for presentation at KOREN 2013